 For bonus German points add a little Hausschuh-ception to your life by buying an Einsteckpantoffel, a large felt house shoe that hangs by your front door and contains other house shoes, to lend to your (now very impressed) house guests.

 2. Dress Normcore

 Empty road?
-So what!
-Respect the Ampelmännchen — guardian of the crossing pedestrian!
-To dare challenge his authority and step gingerly out into a completely empty road when he is still red, is to take great personal risk – not of getting run over, of course.
-The road is completely empty, after all.
-Bar being struck by an invisible car, you’re safe.
-No, what you really risk is the scorn, the tutting and the shouts of “Halt!” from nearby Germans who will now consider you an irresponsible, possibly suicidal, social renegade.
+Not a car insight.
+Doesn’t matter.
+Always respect the Ampelmännchen — guardian of the crossing pedestrian!
+To dare challenge his authority and step gingerly out into a completely empty road when he is still red, is to take great personal risk.
+Not of getting run over, of course.
+No, what you risk is the scorn, the tutting and the shouts of “Halt!” from nearby Germans who will now consider you an irresponsible, possibly suicidal, social renegade.
 So, just wait.
 Okay?

 4. Respect Nature